pacnpal/Pac-cogs/README.md

     [p]overseerr apikey <your-api-key>
     ```

 - **VideoArchiver**: The cog requires FFmpeg for video processing.
 The cog will attempt to download and manage FFmpeg automatically if it's not found on your system.
 The required Python packages (yt-dlp, ffmpeg-python, requests) will be installed automatically during cog installation.
-Features a modular queue system with priority processing, performance metrics, health monitoring, and automatic cleanup.
-The queue system maintains state across bot restarts and provides efficient resource management.

-For more details on setting up and managing Red, visit the [Red documentation](https://docs.discord.red).
+## VideoArchiver Commands and Features

+The VideoArchiver cog now comes with enhanced features and a comprehensive set of slash commands for easy management.

+### Default Behavior
+- Video archiving is enabled by default for new servers
+- All channels are monitored by default (can be restricted using commands)
+- All users can trigger archiving by default (can be restricted using commands)
+- All video sites are supported by default (can be restricted using commands)

+### Core Commands
+- `/archiver settings` - View all current settings
+- `/archiver enable`, `/archiver disable` - Toggle video archiving
+- `/archiver queue` - View the current processing queue

+### Channel Management
+- `/archiver setchannel` - Set the archive channel
+- `/archiver setlog` - Set the log channel
+- `/archiver addchannel` - Add a channel to monitor
+- `/archiver removechannel` - Remove a channel from monitoring

+### Video Settings